5.2.7 Tools

 [INFO] [1691670626.517232775] [TriggerNode]: Updated Trigger Config: {"domain":"robot","desc":"trigger lane","duration_ts_back":5000,"duration_ts_front":3000,"gps_pos":{"latitude":-1,"longitude":-1},"level":1,"rosbag_path":"","src_module_id":203,"strategy_version":"Robot_sweeper_V1.0_20230526","timestamp":0,"topic":["/image_raw/compressed","/ai_msg_mono2d_trash_detection","/hobot_visualization"],"trigger_type":1110,"unique_id":"OriginBot002","version":"v0.0.1_20230421","extra_kv":[]}

-Analysis: When sending configuration tasks to the Trigger module, the configuration of the Trigger node can be successfully updated (the log of the Trigger node shows INFO to see the log update).
+Analysis: When sending a configuration task to the Trigger module, the configuration of the Trigger node is successfully updated.
+(The updated log appears when the Trigger node's log level is set to INFO.)